awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 ### Dumping and loading the buffer pool on demand<a name="MySQL.Concepts.InnoDBCacheWarming.OnDemand"></a>

-For MySQL version 5\.6\.19 and later, you can save and load the InnoDB cache "on demand\."
+For MySQL version 5\.6\.19 and higher, you can save and load the InnoDB cache "on demand\."
 + To dump the current state of the buffer pool to disk, call the [mysql\.rds\_innodb\_buffer\_pool\_dump\_now](mysql_rds_innodb_buffer_pool_dump_now.md) stored procedure\.
 + To load the saved state of the buffer pool from disk, call the [mysql\.rds\_innodb\_buffer\_pool\_load\_now](mysql_rds_innodb_buffer_pool_load_now.md) stored procedure\.
 + To cancel a load operation in progress, call the [mysql\.rds\_innodb\_buffer\_pool\_load\_abort](mysql_rds_innodb_buffer_pool_load_abort.md) stored procedure\.